Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you travel regularly, drive people in your car for work or transport stock or equipment, you’ll likely pay higher rates for car insurance.
-In some cases, you may also need special insurance coverage.
-For example, Uber and Lyft drivers may need to get rideshare insurance.
+If you travel regularly, drive people in your car for work or transport stock or equipment, you could pay higher rates for car insurance.
+In some cases, you may need special insurance coverage, such as rideshare insurance for Uber and Lyft drivers.

-But even if you don’t use your car for work, your job can still affect your insurance rates.
-For example, doctors and DJs both tend to work long hours, which can lead to an increased likelihood of accidents — and higher premiums.
-On the other hand, military personnel are often eligible for exclusive discounts to lower the cost of insurance.
+For example, doctors and DJs often work long hours, which can lead to an increased likelihood of accidents — and higher premiums.
+On the other hand, military personnel could qualify for exclusive discounts to lower the cost of insurance.